Reed repels Fowler and Spieth to win Masters

 The 27-year-old Reed battled to a one-under-par 71 for 15-under 273 to win by a stroke from Fowler, who birdied the last in a dramatic finish for a 67.

-That left Reed needing to par the final hole, which he duly achieved for his first major victory.
+That left Reed needing to par the final hole, draining a testing putt to close out his first major victory before being embraced by his wife Justine.

+"It's almost impossible to put into words how I feel," said Reed, who completed his college golf career at nearby Augusta State University.

 Spieth finished a further shot back after closing with a stunning eight-under 64.
 He had started the final round nine shots behind Reed, but quickly cut into the deficit with five birdies in his outward half.